 In order to address the problem, the Indian government has required banks to be more accountable.
 The design of notes has also been changed to make them harder to copy, and a surprise demonetization of existing 500 and 1,000 rupee notes was implemented.

 On November 8, 2016, the Indian government declared that all existing 500 rupee and 1,000 rupee notes would cease to be legal tender from November 9, 2016.
-The 500 rupee notes have been replaced by new notes with a completely different design, and new 2,000 rupee notes have been introduced.
+The 500 rupee notes were replaced by new notes with a completely different design, and new 2,000 rupee notes were introduced.
+Since then, the Reserve Bank of India has progressively redesigned all currency notes.
+New 200 and 50 rupee notes were introduced in August 2017.
+This was followed by a new 10 rupee note in January 2018, a new 100 rupee note in July 2018, and a new 20 rupee note in April 2019.

 However, it hasn't solved the problem.
 More fake notes than ever are being detected.
 As far as I know, I've never received fake Indian currency.
 However, I do know people who have, including from an ATM at a bank.
 It's shocking, but it shows how big the issue of fake currency is in India.